 The easiest baby to travel with is a breastfeeding baby.
 This is, of course, not practical for everybody, nor is it everybody’s preference.
 Also, once they get to around six months they are probably eating solids too.

 When we travelled to Costa Rica with a baby in tow it was super easy as Isla was exclusively breastfed so we didn’t need to worry about packing bottles or about sterilisation etc. Sri Lanka with a baby, on the other hand, was a completely different story as by this time she was drinking formula.
 As I explain in my post outlining my top tips for flying with a baby, ordering formula at the airport and buying ready-made formula can be a real help with this.

 You really don’t want to take too much with you, especially if you are travelling to more than one location, so I personally would advice against packing lots of fabric bibs and portable high chairs etc. We simply tied baby to a seat using a large muslin and took a plastic bib that could be wiped.
 We also bought a bucket in Sri Lanka that we could use to sterilise everything, which is far cheaper than many of the gadgets that are around!

 After our first couple of trips we ditched the travel cot.
-Isla prefers to co-sleep anyway but regardless of this is takes up precious luggage space along with a lot of space in your accommodation.
+Isla prefers to co-sleep anyway, but regardless of this, it takes up precious luggage space along with a lot of space in your accommodation.
 We simply travel with Isla’s sleeping bag and an additional blanket just in case we need it.
 If you do prefer to use a cot, however, I would recommend the Spacecot for ease and the Phil and Ted Traveller for size.